Observe thread data

-Build rich integrations with detailed data about the thread and all of its messages
+Build rich integrations with detailed data about one thread and all of its messages

 Overview #